configcat/docs/website/docs/sdk-reference/community/vue.md

 ### Specifying a polling mode

 Polling modes are used to control how often ConfigCat's SDK client downloads the values of feature flags from ConfigCat's servers.
 The default polling mode is **AutoPoll**.
 Auto Polling fetches the latest feature flag values every 60 seconds by default.
-To change this, Specify a polling mode and set the polling interval (in seconds) in the **pollingIntervalInSeconds** property.
+To change this, Specify a polling mode and set the polling interval (in seconds) via the **pollingIntervalInSeconds** property.

 Import: